 One part Fish.

 After four non-qualifying recipes of different glasses and resins, the fifth proved the experimenting was over.
-The amount of flex, being held in check by a hardwood center, is perfect.... just enough to allow you some nose-down-entry-flex and that's it.
+The amount of flex, being held in check by a hardwood center, is perfect.... just enough to allow you some nose-down-entry-flex.
 You don't notice it while on the wave face.
 The tri-fin set up is tops.
 A center 7 1/2" Greenough 4A Fin accompanied with two five inch twinnies keeps sideslipping to a minimum and would gut a shark in a second.
 Phaeton will pump and hit the lip like a real surfboard when called upon.
-The 90 degree deck pads placed above the twinnies keep the inside hip snug on the inside rail - a must when high and tight.
+The glassed in rear rails provide great feel thru turns.
+The deck pads placed above the twinnies keep the inside hip snug on the inside rail - a must when high and tight.
 It's simply just a small surfboard hull.
 The leash is attached at the nose for a pull-return when tugged although it's rare you lose 'er - she's super easy to hold onto in the churn.

 Here's the kicker.
-No flotation.
-The glassed-in foam handles at the nose have little to no effect on buoyancy.
-To most wave riders [99.99%?] no flotation is not in their vocabulary.
-But to a gimpin salty old waterman like myself, it's a Godsend.
+Neutral buoyancy.
+The glassed-in foam handles at the nose and the rear rails even out the weight in the water on buoyancy.
+So, she's effectively weightless when immersed.
 Phaeton is never caught inside - deep dives are a fin kick or two away.
 Ever take off under a breaking lip with a real board?
 Not without consequences.
 Taking off ridiculously late is as easy as merging onto the Coast Highway at 4am on Sunday.
 The board literally grabs the face, pivots left or right, hits zero to sixty in a flash, and you're down the line from a standing start.
 Serious.
-Phaeton is built for speed and for hunting barrels. and, btw there's no doubt a skilled rider could drop knee, knee ride, or even stand up on it with stubbie fins.
+Phaeton is built for speed and for hunting barrels. and, there's no doubt a skilled rider could drop knee, knee ride, or even stand up on it with stubbie fins or tow in.

 I cannot say enough how much it has meant to me to be able to enjoy waves again at a down-the-line surfing level.
 Life changer.
 I would hope that any older or younger watermen, injured or not, would consider getting into or back into the mix with this platform.